 CNC Router Rail System—Simply Supported or Fully Supported

-The two common linear rail systems for CNC routers are known as simply supported and fully supported.
-I could also include fixed support, but the routers I have seen do not give much support.
-We will use the simply supported equation to get an idea of the maximum deflection in a router system.
+The two most common linear rail systems for CNC routers are known as simply supported and fully supported.
+I’m going to use an equation to estimate the maximum deflection in a simply supported system.

-The equation for simply supported beams deflection is Deflection = WL3/48EI where W is the load, L is the Length, E is Young’s Modulus, and I is the inertia.
+The equation is Deflection = WL3/48EI where W is the load, L is the Length, E is Young’s Modulus, and I is the inertia.
 You can find calculators on the internet.
 I found this one at engineering.com.
 The round support is the third one down.
 If you for example the X axis is 30" long and the Y axis 24" long (keeping in mind there are 2 rails for the X and 2 rails for the Y).
 The actual travel distance for the X axis may be less maybe 24" and the Y axis less than 18".

-If the rails are 3/4" in diameter and there is 20 lbs of force when as the router plunges into the work, then the maximum X rail deflection is 0.19" and the Y maximum deflection would be 0.09".
+If the rails are 3/4" in diameter and there is 20 lbs. of force as the router plunges into the work, then the maximum X rail deflection is 0.19" and the Y maximum deflection would be 0.09".
 This means the deflection could be as much as 0.29".
 This drops to 0.09" if the rail diameters are 1".
-If you want to assume that the rails are perfectly fixed at each end you can divide the deflection by 4, but this would be unrealistic for the routers I have seen on the market.

-To make matters worse, when the spindle is close to the supports the deflection is less.
-This means the router will have different errors depending on where it is and how much the tool bit is loaded.
-This deflection is not just in the Z, but also affects the X and Y axis if we are pushing the bit.
+The closer the spindle is to a support the less deflection there is.
+This means the router will have different deflection depending on where it is and the amount of load there is on the tool bit.
+This deflection is not just in the Z, but it also affects the X and Y axis when the bit is being pushed through the material.

-- Design/buy a router with fully supported beams.
+- Make sure the router has fully supported beams.

 - Use large diameter linear rods.

-- Slow down and reduce the load on the bit.
-If the loads are small then the deflection is small.
+- Slow down the feed rate and reduce the load on the bit.
+If the loads are small the deflection is small.